StagPython/StagPy/docs/sources/apiref/phyvars.rst

       Dictionary of radial profiles that StagPy can compute.
 Keys are the variable names, values are :class:`Vart` instances.

+   .. data:: REFSTATE
+      :annotation: = {refstatevar: Varr()}

+      Dictionary of radial profiles of the reference state.
+Keys are the variable names, values are :class:`Varr` instances.

    .. class:: Vart

       :class:`collections.namedtuple` whose instances hold metadata of